 The TDS must be completed promptly and provided before the execution of the sales agreement.
 As a general practice, seller agents provide the TDS along with the certified home inspection and home warranty information.
 If the disclosure papers are not provided before entering into the sales agreement, the buyer has the right to cancel the sale.
 After receiving the TDS, the buyer has three days to cancel the contract if the TDS was delivered in person, or five days if it was mailed.

 The TDS covers a broad range of issues and subjects ranging from structural defects to electrical and plumbing problems.
 A complete description of all the appliances included in the sale and their operating condition is also required.
-The TDS must disclosure past damage or issues that were repaired, such as flooding or mold.
+The TDS must disclose past damage or issues that were repaired, such as flooding or mold.
 Additionally, it must include information about the surrounding neighborhood and nearby areas that affect the enjoyment of the property, such as traffic patterns and noise.
-Furthermore, the TDS has to list any deaths that occurred on the property within the past 3 years.
+Furthermore, the TDS has to list any deaths that occurred on the property within the past three years.

 Failing to Disclose Material Facts in Roseville and Sacramento Real Estate Sales